 More 1250 children of Nepali prisoners and juvenile delinquents are being cared for, with attention given to their health, education, and development.

-Over 50 ECD teachers and over 21 institutions, serving a total of over 12,200 orphan, displaced, vulnerable, and prisoners’ children have received teacher training, learning materials, educational assistance, orientation, mentoring and guidance.
+50 ECD teachers and over 21 institutions, serving a total of 12,200 orphans and displaced, vulnerable, and prisoners’ children have received teacher training, learning materials, educational assistance, orientation, mentoring and guidance.